0xcert/framework/docs/api/wanchain.md

 |-|-
 | assetLedgerData.capabilities | [required] A list of `integers` representing ledger capabilities.
 | assetLedgerData.name | [required] A `string` representing asset ledger name.
-| assetLedgerData.owner | [required] A `string` representing Wanchain wallet, which will be the owner of the asset ledger.
+| assetLedgerData.owner | [required] A `string` representing Ethereum wallet, which will be the owner of the asset ledger.
 | assetLedgerData.schemaId | [required] A `string` representing data schema ID.
 | assetLedgerData.symbol | [required] A `string` representing asset ledger symbol.
 | assetLedgerData.uriPrefix | [required] A `string` representing prefix of asset URI.
 | assetLedgerData.uriPostfix | [required] A `string` representing postfix of asset URI.
 | expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
 | kind | [required] An `integer` number that equals to `OrderKind.ASSET_LEDGER_DEPLOY_ORDER`.
-| makerId | [required] A `string` representing a Wanchain account address which makes the order.
+| makerId | [required] A `string` representing an Ethereum account address which makes the order.
 It defaults to the `accountId` of a provider.
 | seed | [required] An `integer` number representing a unique order number.
-| takerId | A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
+| takerId | A `string` representing the Ethereum account address which will be able to perform the order on the blockchain.
 This account also pays the gas cost.
 | tokenTransferData.ledgerId | [required] A `string` representing asset ledger address.
 | tokenTransferData.receiverId | A `string` representing the receiver's address.
 | tokenTransferData.value | [required] A big number `string` representing the transferred amount.

-### Multi-order
+### DynamicActionsOrder

-This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update.
+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+Participants (signers) are defined but the last one is not defined meaning anyone with the order and signatures from other participants can perform the order and by doing so becomes the last "unknown" participant.

 | Argument | Description
 |-|-
+| actions | [required] An `array` of [dynamic actions order action objects](#actions order-actions).
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| kind | [required] An `integer` number that equals to `OrderKind.DYNAMIC_ACTIONS_ORDER`.
+| seed | [required] An `integer` number representing a unique order number.
+| signers | [required] A `string[]` representing order signers.

+### FixedActionsOrder

+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+All participants(signers) have to be known beforehand and the last defined signer can peform the order (his signature is not needed since he is the one performing the order).

+| Argument | Description
+|-|-
+| actions | [required] An `array` of [fixed actions order action objects](#actions order-actions).
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| kind | [required] An `integer` number that equals to `OrderKind.FIXED_ACTIONS_ORDER`.
+| seed | [required] An `integer` number representing a unique order number.
-| signature | [required] A `string` representing order signature created by the maker.
+| signers | [required] A `string[]` representing order signers.

+### SignedDynamicActionsOrder

+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+Participants (signers) are defined but the last one is not defined meaning anyone can provide the last signature and by doing so becomes the last participant.
+Anyone that has all of the signatures is able to perform the order.

+| Argument | Description
+|-|-
-| order.actions | [required] An `array` of [actions order action objects](#actions order-actions).
+| actions | [required] An `array` of [dynamic actions order action objects](#actions order-actions).
-| order.expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| kind | [required] An `integer` number that equals to `OrderKind.SIGNED_DYNAMIC_ACTIONS_ORDER`.
+| seed | [required] An `integer` number representing a unique order number.
-| order.makerId | [required] A `string` representing a Wanchain account address which makes the order.
-It defaults to the `accountId` of a provider.
+| signers | [required] A `string[]` representing order signers.

+### SignedFixedActionsOrder

+This order kind can perform multiple operations such as value transfer, asset transfer, asset creation, asset update, setting user abilities and destorying assets.
+All participants(signers) have to be known beforehand and with all signatures provided anyone can perform the order.

+| Argument | Description
+|-|-
+| actions | [required] An `array` of [fixed actions order action objects](#actions order-actions).
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| kind | [required] An `integer` number that equals to `OrderKind.SIGNED_FIXED_ACTIONS_ORDER`.
-| order.seed | [required] An `integer` number representing a unique order number.
+| seed | [required] An `integer` number representing a unique order number.
-| order.takerId | A `string` representing the Wanchain account address which will be able to perform the order on the blockchain.
-This account also pays the gas cost.
+| signers | [required] A `string[]` representing order signers.

 ### Value ledger deploy order